-This use of augmented reality has also been adopted by LVMH owned Sephora, where customers can use touch screen kiosks in its stores to use its Colour IQ service which helps customers choose the right product for their skin tone from a catalogue of thousands of shades.
+This use of augmented reality has also been adopted by LVMH owned Sephora, where customers can use touch screen kiosks in its stores to use its Color IQ service which helps customers choose the right product for their skin tone from a catalog of thousands of shades.

 Sephora also tested and is continuing to develop the use of Bluetooth beacons in 20 stores.
 These small devices communicate with smartphones and tablets to deliver real-time marketing to registered users.
 Customers who opt-in for updates are sent personalized alerts when they enter a store.
 These alerts start with a welcome message and can follow up with store events, promotions or exclusive loyalty offers depending on the individual.

 With “fast walkers” being one of the main challenges, 80% of Sephora’s app customers agreed to opt-in for these alerts which show there is still a demand for the technology to be tested and developed to enhance an omnichannel experience.

 Cosmetics companies large or small are able to collate a wealth of customer data to help drive their business.
 However as cosmetics and beauty products are so personal, gathering anything other than sales and consumer behavior data can be difficult, time-consuming and expensive.

 Poshly, an American data company help beauty brands gather comprehensive consumer data by offering its customers opportunities to win beauty products in exchange for answering questionnaires.
 These questions range from detailed everyday beauty regimens to personal interests.
 Poshly then anonymize the data before sharing it with its partners for a fee.